 By 1955, 17 Irish collectors had joined the Association, including F.R.A.
 McCormick (one of the founders), Michael Giffney of Dublin, Louis P. W. Renouf of Cork, William Kane of Dublin, Rev. Michael Noonan of Kilkenny and M.D.
 Buchalter of Dublin.
 Thirteen collectors in England had signed up, seven in Canada and 7 others in Australia, Kenya, Brazil and the Dominican Republic.By 1961, an additional 11 joined in Ireland, 8 in England, 3 in Canada and one each in Sweden, Holland and Hong Kong.
 By then Nora Wright of Dublin, Fred E. Dixon of Dublin, V. A. Linnell of Montreal and Dr. B. deBurca of Surrey had joined the ranks of the Éire Philatelic Association.
 Now we jump to 1981 and find 44 Irish collectors, 18 English, 28 Canadian and 27 others around the world listed on the roster of the Association.
 Twenty-one percent of the membership was from outside the U.S.A.
 Throughout its history, an average of 20 percent of the membership has been from outside the U.S.A.
 Today (2021) we have members in Argentina, Canada, Denmark, England, France, Germany, Guernsey, Ireland, Italy, Malaysia, the Netherlands, Switzerland, the U.S.A.
 Our total membership is around 300, with 85 members (28%) outside the U.S.A.

 The Future – The Éire Philatelic Association in the New Millennium

-As we are now in the new millennium approaches, we are utilizing the Internet for all Board member business meetings outside of the AGM and for general communications.
+As we are now in the new millennium, we are utilizing the Internet for all Board member business meetings, our AGM and for general communications.
 We will be expanding the usage for disseminating information to all of our members.